arner/saevis/saevis/README.md

 swagger-codegen generate -i http://localhost:3000/swagger.json -l typescript-angular --additional-properties ngVersion=7.1.0 && sed -i '' 's/rxjs\/Observable/rxjs/' api/*.service.ts && echo '}' >> api/*.service.ts
 ```

+Due to a bug, we need to manuall add 'body' to all the POST and PUT functions in the services...

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.